amitsingh1127/Object-dection-using-CV/README.md

-# Object-detection-using-CV
-This project is done in Python Language using module like CV, Numpy.
-In this project we use YOLO algorithm to train our module to detect the obeject and classified them.
+# Object Detection with YOLO
+This project uses the YOLO (You Only Look Once) algorithm to perform object detection in images and videos.
+The project is implemented in Python and uses open-source libraries such as OpenCV and Numpy.

+### Requirements
+The following libraries must be installed to run this project:

+- OpenCV
+- Numpy
+- Matplotlib (optional)

+### Results
+The object detection results will be displayed on the screen with bounding boxes around the detected objects and their class labels.
+The results can also be saved as an image or video file.

+### Note
+This project uses a pre-trained YOLO model and is only intended for educational purposes.
+To improve the object detection accuracy, you can train the model on your own custom dataset.